 The bar chart below shows how the Fund has performed for the calendar year shown, and the table shows how the Fund's average annual total returns for various periods compare with a broad measure of market performance and a supplemental index.
-This information provides some indication of the risks of investing in the Fund by comparing the Fund's performance with a broad measure of market performance.
+This information provides some indication of the risks of investing in the Fund by comparing the Fund's performance with the Fund's underlying index, a regulatorily required broad-based securities market index (S&P 500 Index Total Return) (the "Regulatory Benchmark"), and a performance index (Bloomberg Commodity Index Total Return SM) (the "Performance Benchmark").
+The Performance Benchmark is generally more representative of the market sectors and/or types of investments in which the Fund invests or to which the Fund has exposure and which the Adviser uses to measure the Fund's performance.
+The Fund has included in the table below the performance of the Regulatory Benchmark, which represents a broader measure of market performance, to comply with new regulatory requirements.
 Past performance (before and after taxes) is not predictive of future results.
 Updated performance information is available at www.uscfinvestments.com.